 The alternator is a significant part of the operation of the battery-accumulator system because it supports the battery charge and provides electrical power to the electrical accessories when the engine is running.
 If the alternator malfunctions, the battery will eventually die, and the vehicle will stall.

 While the engine is running smoothly, the alternator charges the battery and powers the car’s electrical systems.
 The battery supplies help control the starter motor, which initiates the engine.
 Once the engine runs, the alternator takes over, providing power to the electrical systems and charging the battery.
-The battery will eventually drain out if the alternator fails, and the car will be undrivable until it sets.
+If the alternator fails, the battery will eventually drain out, and the car will be undrivable until it sets.

 Final Verdict for How to Test Alternator by Disconnecting Battery

 So, there you have it.
 If you ever doubt whether your alternator is working correctly, do not take a chance of disconnecting the negative battery cable.
 There are other ways to test it that will not put your car at risk.